I-4-6-5.Special Procedures for Time-Limited Remands

 In rare cases, courts issue remand orders that include a deadline for completing all or part of the remand proceedings.
-The most common action(s) that courts require us to complete within a specified time are: institute proceedings, schedule a hearing, hold a hearing, issue a final decision, complete the record (e.g., reconstruct the file), and/or advise the court of the processing status.
+The most common actions that courts require the agency to complete within a specified time involve the following: institute proceedings, schedule a hearing, hold a hearing, issue a final decision, complete the record (e.g., reconstruct the file), and/or advise the court of the processing status.

 It is essential that the Office of Appellate Operations (OAO) coordinate time-limited remand processing both with the Office of Hearings Operations components and with the Office of the General Counsel (OGC).
 Failure to meet a court-imposed time limit can result in sanctions being imposed by the court, including finding the Commissioner in contempt of court.
-The procedures outlined below are designed to ensure that time limits are met or that a request for an extension of time is made promptly when the action specified by the court cannot be completed by the due date.
+The procedures outlined below are designed to ensure that time limits are met or that a request for an extension of time is made promptly when the action specified by the court cannot be completed by the deadline.

 After a court has set a deadline in a case, the case will continue to be treated as a time-limited remand at both the hearing and Appeals Council levels, even after the action(s) specified in the court order has been completed within the court-imposed time limit.
-This treatment ensures that any case which a court has designated as needing priority handling will continue to receive expedited treatment throughout its processing.
+This treatment ensures that any case that a court has designated as needing priority handling will continue to receive expedited treatment throughout its processing.

 B. Processing Incoming Time-Limited Remands

-The general procedures for processing remand orders outlined in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-6-10 also apply to time-limited remands.
+The general procedures for processing remand orders, outlined in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-6-10, also apply to time-limited remands.
 In addition, when processing a case involving a time-limited remand order, the court legal assistant will:

 Indicate in the Appeals Review Processing System that the remand is time-limited,

-Ensure that a time-limited remand is assigned to an analyst within 24 hours of receipt in the branch, and
+Ensure that a time-limited remand is assigned to an analyst within 2 business days of notification from OGC, and